sotakao/STUOD_Hackathon_2021/README.md

 ### Datasets

-- Lorenz models (63/96)
+- Lorenz models (used in `tutorials`)
 - Meteoblue dataset
 - Met office data

 ### Tutorials

-In the `tutorials` folder, you can find a three-part tutorial series on machine learning to get you started with the hackathon.
+In the `tutorials` folder, you can find a three-part climate-themed tutorial series on machine learning to get you started with the hackathon.
-This includes a discussion on:
+This includes discussions on:

-- Solving classification tasks with ML taking the Lorenz 63 model as a case study
+- Using the Lorenz 63 model to learn about statistical classification
-- Regression study with Lorenz 96 model
+- Using the Lorenz 96 model to learn about regression
 - Handling real data with `pandas` using a simplified version of the meteoblue data

 This tutorial series is aimed at those who are new to machine learning or are just getting started.